seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 ## f.
 Are you a consultant / free-lancer / slasher?
 ### Do organize trainings and workshops!
-It is not always super clear that Gephi as a topic is for everyone - not just to be contained in the gephi.org website or in the Gephi software.
+It is not always super clear that **Gephi as a topic and as an asset is for everyone** - it doesn't have to be contained to the gephi.org website or in the Gephi software.
 You can develop a free or commercial and / or for-profit activity about Gephi.
 One obvious activity would be training sessions or workshops about Gephi, or any consulting activity in a given sector, leveraging Gephi.
 Maybe that when this gets clarified, we'll see a broader offer for trainings in Gephi?

 **What to expect from it?**